 The Verdict?
 While the Sony WF-1000XM3 does come with several premium features such as active noise cancellation and voice assistant support, they are slightly pricey earbuds.
 If you are getting a pair of earbuds purely for their bass and don’t mind the lack of active noise cancellation, there are plenty of other options to choose from.

-#5 Best Bass True Wireless Earbuds: Jabra Elite Active 65t True Wireless Earbuds
+#5 Best Budget: Jabra Elite Active 65t Best Bass Earbuds

 |Jabra Elite Active 65t Best Bass Earbuds Specs:|